Relevant Product: Exclaimer Cloud - Signatures for Office 365

-When an email is sent from a shared mailbox, a signature is not added to the received message.
+When an email is sent from a shared mailbox, a signature is not added to the received email message.

-Enable the user account in Active Directory.
+- Enable the user account in Active Directory.

 Once enabled and synchronized with Azure - and after your Azure data has subsequently been synchronized to Exclaimer Cloud - a signature will be applied to emails sent from the shared mailbox (according to your signature settings in Exclaimer Cloud).

 - Create a brand new shared mailbox in Microsoft 365 (instead of converting an existing Active Directory user's mailbox).

 Shared mailboxes created in Microsoft 365 do not generate a user account in the Active Directory and do not require a Microsoft 365 license.